Lucky-lili1/KADANet/README.md

 # Kernel-Aware Dual-Domain Adaptive Network: Enhancing Blind Super-Resolution Performance
 The above content contains all the code details of the "Kernel-Aware Dual-Domain Adaptive Network: Enhancing Blind Super-Resolution Performance".
-This paper is currently submitted to The Vision Computer
+This paper is currently submitted to The Vision Computer.

+## Network Architecture

 ## Dependencies

 - **OS**: Ubuntu 22.04